 Coronary angiography is a procedure that uses a special dye (contrast material) and x-rays to see how blood flows through the arteries in your heart.

-Coronary angiography is usually done along with cardiac catheterization.
+Coronary angiography is most often done with cardiac catheterization.

-Before the test starts, you will be given a mild sedative to help you relax.
+Before the test starts, you will be given medicine to help you relax.

 The procedure may last 30 to 60 minutes.